 Practical Self-Care Ideas

-Recognizing the life-giving potential of social work self-care, how do we take the crucial steps to make different types of self-care a normal part of our lives?
+Recognizing the life-giving potential of self-care, how do we take the crucial steps to make different types of self-care a normal part of our lives?

 Dr. Henry Cloud, esteemed expert on leadership and New York Times bestselling author, describes the “power of the other” in achieving goals.
-He identifies relationships as “the most important ingredient” in moving past our limitations.
-Staying connected with friends, family, professional associates, and support systems is indispensable in keeping yourself motivated and fully charged in social work self-care.
+He identifies relationships as “the most important ingredient” in overcoming our limitations.
+Staying connected with friends, family, professional associates, and support systems is indispensable in keeping yourself motivated and fully charged.

 Simply participating in group activities or initiatives is likely not sufficient for the burdens you may be carrying.
 It is also crucial to talk to someone about how you’re feeling and how you’re processing those emotions.
 Engage a trusted confidante to share your deeper concerns and personal struggles openly.